 One would think that gardening would be a battle against time and the elements; a frantic attempt to keep on top of things and complete a list of jobs according to a strict timetable.
-It is of course and sometimes that can get on top of us but the strange thing is that despite this profound awareness of the passing hours and days, gardening is simultaneously about losing oneself in time.
+It is of course and sometimes that can get on top of us but the strange thing is that despite this profound awareness of the passing hours and days, gardening is simultaneously about losing ourselves in time.
 When we garden, as all gardeners will no doubt agree, we are at once acutely aware of time and yet strangely outside of it as we immerse ourselves in the task at hand.
-It is a form of meditation, of clearing the mind in a way that for many is seemingly impossible in ordinary day to day life (or even perhaps via the route of meditation); just as painting is or indeed any other skill or craft that requires sustained and complete absorption.
+It is a way of focusing the mind that for many is seemingly impossible in day to day life just as painting is or indeed any other skill or craft that requires sustained and complete absorption.

 When we think of the garden, we also automatically relate its progress (or lack of) to points of time in our own lives and this gives it an added poignancy.
 I think that is why gardens are so loved – they stand as reflections of our own lives and the time that has passed yet they also look to the future and represent a kind of hope.
 They appeal to us as temporal beings; as beings that exist with past, present and future combined simultaneously.
-There is a brilliant quote from Roy Strong about gardens and hope (maybe in his lovely book The Laskett) – I shall try to find it.
+There is a brilliant quote from Roy Strong about gardens and hope (maybe in his lovely book The Laskett).

 Being out in the garden yesterday made me think about this and reflect on the connection with the natural world that we have lost.
 The Japanese practice of ‘Shinrinyoku’ or ‘forest bathing’ seeks to restore this equilibrium with some excellent results on moods, stress levels and the immune system (see here), but perhaps we need only go out to the garden (if we are lucky enough to have one) rather than find a forest to achieve similar results.